 During each water quality mapping cruise, five calibration samples are generally collected for use in the development of regressions for chlorophyll, turbidity, total suspended solids, and light attenuation.
 Sample collection stations are listed in Table 4.
+However, four calibration samples will be collected each month during TANMH Southern surveys until a fifth location is possibly added.
+Also, two calibration samples will be collected monthly on TANMH Western surveys.
 Samples for total suspended solids and chlorophyll, as well as a light reading and Secchi depth reading, will also be collected at each calibration station.
 Light readings will be measured using LI-CORTM equipment, comprised of a deck reference sensor and a LI-CORTM flat sensor.
 Simultaneous deck and submersed measurements will be recorded to assess the variability in incident surface irradiance due to changing atmospheric conditions.
 A detailed description of light measurements is included in Appendix 4.